neuroevolution-ai/ProcgenAutoencoder/README.md

 ```bash
 pip install -e .
 ```
-For full usage this additional pakets should be installed:
+For full usage this additional package should be installed:
 - torchinfo : https://github.com/TylerYep/torchinfo

 ## Use Gym-Environments